EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

 |     1     |   x   |   o   |   o   |
 |     2     |   o   |   x   |   x   |

-### Create TicTacToe.hpp file
+### Create tictactoe.hpp file
 This section creates the tictactoe.hpp file.
 This header file contains the declarations of the tictactoe class, the definitions of tictactoe game data structures, and the declarations of tictactoe game methods, known as actions in EOSIO smart contracts.

 #### Game Data Structures
-The TicTacToe smart contract hpp file defines the following public data structures to store game information.
+The tic-tac-toe smart contract hpp file defines the following public data structures to store game information.

 * game - The game data structure contains game data.
 The structure has variables of type eosio::name, for challenger, host, turn and winner.
 Click on this link for a definition of [eosio::name](https://developers.eos.io/manuals/eosio.cdt/v1.7/structeosio_1_1name "eosio.cdt reference - name structure") .
 The structure has a vector representing the game board
 * Games - Games is a type definition that uses a class template.
 Games uses an eosio::muti_index template to define a type which stores a game structure in RAM.
 Click on this link for more information on [eosio::multi_index](https://developers.eos.io/manuals/eosio.cdt/v1.7/group__multiindex "eosio.cdt reference - multi index table") and click on this link for more general information about [multi index tables](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/data-persistence)

 #### Game Actions
-The TicTacToe smart contract  hpp file defines the following four public actions to operate the game logic.
+The tic-tac-toe smart contract hpp file defines the following four public actions to operate the game logic.

 * Create - This action launches a new game and creates a new game board array.
 The host may use this command.
 * Restart - This action clears data from an existing game board array.
 The host or the challenger may use this command.